jinzzasol/log_document/tensorflow_ubuntu22.04.md

 #### 4) Remove cuda and nvidia
 - sudo apt-get remove --purge '^nvidia-.*'
 - sudo apt-get autoremove --purge 'cuda*'
+- (Not sure, but you may not need to remove cuda since it is 11.5 already.)

 #### 5) Install CUDA=11.5